 As a BDC, we generally invest in illiquid loans and securities including debt and equity securities of middle-market companies.
 Under procedures established by our board of directors, we value investments for which market quotations are readily available at such market quotations.
 We obtain these market values from an independent pricing service or at the mean between the bid and ask prices obtained from at least two brokers or dealers (if available, otherwise by a principal market maker or a primary market dealer).
 Debt and equity securities that are not publicly traded or whose market prices are not readily available are valued at fair value as determined in good faith by our board of directors.
 Such determination of fair values may involve subjective judgments and estimates, although we engage independent valuation providers to review the valuation of each portfolio investment that does not have a readily available market quotation quarterly.
 Investments purchased within 60 days of maturity are valued at cost plus accreted discount, or minus amortized premium, which approximate fair value.
-With respect to unquoted securities, our board of directors, that are provided by a nationally recognized independent valuation firm.
-Beginning with the period ending June 30, 2019, the Company engaged a new third-party valuation firm to perform its independent valuations of the company's Level 3 investments.
+With respect to unquoted securities, our board of directors values each investment considering, among other measures, discounted cash flow models, comparisons of financial ratios of peer companies that are public and other factors, which are provided by a nationally recognized independent valuation firm.
+Beginning with the period ending June 30, 2019, the Company engaged a new third-party valuation firm to perform its independent valuations of the Company's Level 3 investments.
 This valuation firm provides a range of values for selected investments, which is presented to the Valuation Committee to determine the value for each of the selected investments.